zachleat/zachleat.com/web/about/index.md

 This web blog is written by **Zach Leatherman**.

-Zach is a Front End Engineer / Web Developer with [Filament Group](https://github.com/filamentgroup).
-He has given talks at conferences like [CSSConf](/web/cssconf/2014/) and [Smashing Conference](/web/smashingconf/2014/).
-He also herds [NebraskaJS](http://nebraskajs.com), a JavaScript meetup.
-He previously held the title of User Interface Architect for Union Pacific Railroad.
+{% include bio-text.html %} He previously held the title of User Interface Architect for Union Pacific Railroad.
 His [résumé][2] is probably outdated.

 ![Avatar][1]